 The state's largest free-standing facility dedicated to the study of Arkansas.
-The Arkansas Studies Institute (ASI) has four meeting spaces, which are free and open to the public.
+The Bobby L. Roberts Library of Arkansas History and Art has four meeting spaces, which are free and open to the public.

-At the ASI students, scholars, and anyone interested in Arkansas history can gather to learn more about the people, places, and events that shaped the state's past and guide its future.
+At the BLRLAHA students, scholars, and anyone interested in Arkansas history can gather to learn more about the people, places, and events that shaped the state's past and guide its future.

 Exterior and interior panels are featured showing Arkansas African American life through historic photographs.
 Both archives offer genealogy and photography collections, and visual, audio and reference materials relating to African American history and civil rights topics in Arkansas.
-The Encyclopedia of Arkansas History and Culture, a Butler Center project, has many entries on African American history.
+The Encyclopedia of Arkansas History and Culture, a Galleries at Library Square project, has many entries on African American history.
 The Arkansas Sounds music collection contains materials relating to black musicians William Grant Still, Florence Price, Louis Jordan, Sister Rosetta Tharpe, and Al Bell.
-The Butler Center’s galleries feature local art, jewelry and crafts, many by Arkansas black artists.
+The Galleries at Library Square feature local art, jewelry and crafts, many by Arkansas black artists.
 The UALR Center for Arkansas History and Culture contains extensive archives, including virtual exhibits relating to the Civil War, Gov. Winthrop Rockefeller, and the city of Little Rock.
 Adding another dimension to the struggle for civil rights are documents and art from the World War II Japanese American Relocation Camps at Rohwer and Jerome, Arkansas, and two large Jewish history collections.